optimizely/java-sdk/core-httpclient-impl/README.md

 ## AsyncEventHandler

-The AsyncEventHandler provides an implementation of the the EventHandler backed by a `ThreadPoolExecutor`.
-When events are triggered from the Optimizely SDK, they are asynchronously queued as tasks to the executor and are processed in the order they were submitted via the executor workers.
+The AsyncEventHandler provides an implementation of the the `EventHandler` backed by a `ThreadPoolExecutor`.
+When events are triggered from the Optimizely SDK, they are immediately queued as discrete tasks to the executor and processed in the order they were submitted.
 Each worker is responsible for making outbound http requests to the Optimizely log endpoint for metric tracking.
 The default queue size and the number of workers are configurable via global properties and can be overridden via the `AsyncEventHandler.Builder`.